 - We react according to our habit

-The first two are easily recognisable.
-We allow ourselves to feel fully and follow where the emotion takes us or we decide this is not the moment to allow ourselves to go there.
+The first two are easily recognizable.
+We allow ourselves to feel everything and follow where the emotion takes us or we decide this is not the moment to allow ourselves to go there.
 There are many pros and cons to either style depending on the details.
-However most of us have found a general system to work with our low impact emotions choosing between these two.
+However, most of us have found a general system to work with our low impact emotions choosing between these two.

 Other times we are overwhelmed by extreme emotions and get no conscious choice on how to handle it.

 Our Primal Being overrides our entire system to handle the situation immediately.
-These responses are generally known as Fight or Flight. (now also including Freeze and Tend) Seeing most people already recognise these we will keep this short.
-There is far more to discuss about this path than fits in this blog and we will most certainly attend to that on a later moment.
+These responses are generally known as Fight or Flight. (now also including Freeze and Tend) Seeing most people already recognize these we will keep this short.
+There is far more to discuss about this path than fits in this blog and we will most certainly attend to that at a later moment.

-When we choose (consciously, instinctively or habitually) to ignore emotions our Primal Being doesn’t care about the reasons.
+When we choose (consciously, instinctively, or habitually) to ignore emotions our Primal Being doesn’t care about the reasons.
 The emotions stay until they are dealt with.
 When looking at trauma we can see the devastating effect of a single major emotional event that isn’t dealt with yet.
-Stress, aggression, throw backs and if they happen early in live they may even affect your complete personality.
+Stress, aggression, throwbacks, and if they happen early in life they may even affect your complete personality.

 Although harder to measure and pinpoint the same is true for smaller emotional events when they start to build up.
-Being brought up in an unsafe environment, working in a job where you are treated as dirt or even being spoiled beyond believe to keep you quiet leave their mark on the body.
+Being brought up in an unsafe environment, working in a job where you are treated like dirt, or even being spoiled beyond belief to keep you quiet leave their mark on the body.
 Stress is just the first of many physical responses.
-Allergies, asthma, fibromyalgia, irritated bowl syndrome, heart diseases, dementia and many more have been connected to a high build up of unresolved emotions and/or trauma.
-Finding these hidden emotions, dealing with them and even changing your habits is one of the hardest things to do.
+Allergies, asthma, fibromyalgia, irritated bowel syndrome, heart diseases, dementia, and many more have been connected to a high build up of unresolved emotions and/or trauma.
+Finding these hidden emotions, dealing with them, and even changing your habits is one of the hardest things to do.
 But a necessity for a live in tune with your true core.

-In our previous blogs we already discussed ways to connect to these signs. (link) In future blogs we will give more ideas on how to make it work for you.
-For now it is important to realise that the reality of emotions is that they are real and you will need to deal with them, or they will consume you over time.
+In our previous blogs, we already discussed ways to connect to these signs. (find the blog here) In future blogs, we will give more ideas on how to make it work for you.
+For now, it is important to realize that the reality of emotions is that they are real and you will need to deal with them, or they will consume you over time.